The Troubles in Ulster (1920–1922): Background

 By the end of the First World War (during which the 1916 Easter Rising had taken place), most Irish nationalists now wanted full independence rather than home rule.
-In the 1918 Irish general election, the Irish republican party Sinn Féin won the overwhelming majority of Irish seats.
-In line with its manifesto, Sinn Féin's elected members, boycotted the British parliament and founded a separate Irish parliament (Dáil Éireann), declaring the establishment of an independent Irish Republic covering the whole island.
-However, Unionists won most seats in Ulster and affirmed their continuing loyalty to the United Kingdom.
+In the last general election to be held throughout Ireland (the 1918 Irish general election) Sinn Féin won the overwhelming majority of Irish seats.
+In line with its manifesto, Sinn Féin's elected members boycotted the British parliament and founded a separate Irish parliament (Dáil Éireann), declaring the establishment of an independent Irish Republic covering the whole island.
+However, Unionists won the most seats in the area that became Northern Ireland and affirmed their continuing loyalty to the United Kingdom.
 Many Irish republicans blamed the British establishment for the sectarian divisions in Ireland, and believed that Ulster Unionist defiance would fade after British rule was ended.
 The British authorities outlawed the Dáil in September 1919, and a guerrilla conflict developed as the Irish Republican Army (1919–1922) began to attack British forces.
 This conflict became known as the Irish War of Independence.